-The safety profile for Breyanzi® in R/R CLL and SLL builds on evidence seen in clinical trials and other lymphoma indications1
+Breyanzi®: A safety profile in 3L+ CLL you can count on that builds on evidence seen in clinical trials and other lymphoma indications1

-Rates of cytokine release syndrome (CRS) in patients of Breyanzi Transcend CLL 004 clinical trial Rates of cytokine release syndrome (CRS) in patients of Breyanzi Transcend CLL 004 clinical trial
+Grade of cytokine release syndrome (CRS) in Breyanzi R/R CLL/SLL patients in the TRANSCEND CLL 004 clinical trial Grade of cytokine release syndrome (CRS) in Breyanzi R/R CLL/SLL patients in the TRANSCEND CLL 004 clinical trial

-• CRS resolved in 98% of patients, with a median duration of 5 days (range: 1 to 37 days)
+• CRS resolved in 98% of patients with a median duration of 5 (range: 1-37) days

 • One patient had fatal CRS and 5 patients had ongoing CRS at the time of death

-Among patients with CRS, the most common manifestations (≥10%) included fever, hypotension, chills, tachycardia, hypoxia, and headache.
+• The most common manifestations of CRS (≥10%) included fever, hypotension, chills, tachycardia, hypoxia, and headache

 Cytokine release syndrome warnings and precautions1

-• CRS, including life-threatening reactions, occurred following treatment with Breyanzi
+• CRS, including fatal or life-threatening reactions, occurred following treatment with Breyanzi

 • Serious events that may be associated with CRS include cardiac arrhythmias (including atrial fibrillation and ventricular tachycardia), cardiac arrest, cardiac failure, diffuse alveolar damage, renal insufficiency, capillary leak syndrome, hypotension, hypoxia, and hemophagocytic lymphohistiocytosis/macrophage activation syndrome